extension-js/docs/Commands/start.md

 **Responsible for running your extension in `production` mode.** Gets the extension and bundles in a new browser instance.
 Browser extension files are watched and live-reloaded as they change.

-If a URL is provided, `extension-create` will download and run the extension in the current working directory and follow the same tasks any other local extension would. _This feature only works for [GitHub](https://github.com) repositories currently_.
+If a URL is provided, `Extension` will download and run the extension in the current working directory and follow the same tasks any other local extension would. _This feature only works for [GitHub](https://github.com) repositories currently_.

 The target browser determines which browser they want to run their extension.
 Setting it to `"all"` will open all available browsers at once.
-If the user doesn't have the target browser installed, `extension-create will throw a compiler error.
+If the user doesn't have the target browser installed, `Extension will throw a compiler error.

 Users can also opt for a different port to run their extensions.